-- October 21, 2019 – Federal Election, followed by appointment of a new Minister of Immigration, Refugees and Citizenship who will issue an order proclaiming the College Act “in force.”
-Immediately thereafter, ICCRC will apply to be “continued” as the College.
+- October 21, 2019 – Federal Election, followed by appointment of the new Minister of Immigration, Refugees and Citizenship, Honourable Marco E. L. Mendicino

-- The Minister will issue a final order setting the number and composition of the final College Board of Directors and prescribing a date by which the new Board must be in office.
+- The Minister will issue a final order setting the number and composition of the final College Board of Directors and will prescribe a date by which the new Board must be in office.